 - IFRS 16 eliminates the classification of leases as either operating or financing for a lessee.
-It introduces a single lessee accounting model whereby a lessee recognises assets and liabilities arising from all leases (with limited exceptions).
+It introduces a single lessee accounting model whereby a lessee recognises assets and liabilities arising from all leases (with limited exceptions and exemptions).
 This is the most significant change from IAS 17 in that it eliminates the distinction between finance leases (where lease assets and liabilities are recognised) and operating leases (where lease assets and liabilities are not recognised).
 This change is supplemented by additional guidance that will assist entities in consistently applying professional judgement. - This approach increases the relevance of information as it reflects in the primary financial statements the assets and liabilities that arise for lessees.
-It also provides a faithful representation of the economic substance of lease contracts, is not unduly complex to apply and understand, and addresses the criticism that operating lease assets and liabilities are not recognised on a lessee's statement of financial position.
-Consequently, IFRS 16 enhances the transparency of a lessee's financial leverage and reported assets, and thereby improves financial reporting.
-EFRAG assesses that with this information users will be able to better assess the financial position and financial performance of a lessee.
+It also provides a faithful representation of the economic substance of lease contracts, is not unduly complex to apply and understand, and addresses the criticism that operating lease assets and liabilities are not recognised on a lessee's statement of financial position. - Throughout its public consultations and outreaches, EFRAG has heard that a lessee model that recognises all assets and liabilities arising from lease contracts is useful to the broadest range of users of financial statements.
+Users benefit from lessees recognising interest on those liabilities in a similar way to other financial liabilities and the ability to perform meaningful ratio analyses.
+In particular, recognition of lease assets and liabilities provides better and more transparent information on lessees' financial leverage and assets and constitutes a better starting point for users' analyses of the financial position and financial performance of a lessee.